linuxmuster/linuxmuster-linbo7/README.md

 --|--
 `nogui`  |  Does not start linbo_gui (for debugging purposes), console only mode.
 `nowarmstart`  |  Suppresses linbo warmstart after downloading a new linbo kernel from the server (in case warmstart causes problems).
 Note: The old parameter `warmstart=no` is still functional for compatibility reasons.
-`restoremode`  |  Allows to control the writing performance of qemu-img when restoring whole partitions according to certain storage hardware.
+`restoremode`  |  Allows to control the writing performance of qemu-img when restoring whole partitions according to certain storage hardware. `restoremode=dd` uses the dd mode of qemu-img and may improve the writing performance to certain nvme disks. `restoremode=ooo` uses the out-of-order mode of qemu-img.
-               |  * `restoremode=dd`
-               |    Uses the dd mode of qemu-img, may improve performance writing to certain nvme disks.
-               |  * `restoremode=ooo`
-               |    Uses the out-of-order mode of qemu-img.
 This option may improve performance with other raw block devices.

 ## Improved LINBO server scripts